Harvey Rosenfield: Proposition 103

 Since then, Rosenfield, and his colleagues at Consumer Watchdog defended Proposition 103 from insurance industry attacks and ensured the proposition's implementation.
 In 2008, the Consumer Federation for America estimated that Proposition 103 had saved consumers over $63 billion since 1988.
 That organization updated its estimate in 2013, concluding that Proposition 103 had saved California motorists over $100 billion, an average annual savings of $345 per household, $8,625 per family.
 Using insurance industry data, CFA found that "between 1989 and 2010, auto insurance premiums actually dropped by 0.3%, while they rose 43.3% nationally during that period.
 California was the only state in the nation where prices dropped over the 22 year period."

 Rosenfield opposed Proposition 17, a $16 million attempt by Mercury Insurance Group to repeal a key provision of Proposition 103 in 2010; it was defeated.
 The company spent another $17 million on a very similar initiative in 2012; it too was defeated.
 In 2012, an initiative to control health insurance costs similarly to Prop 103 received over 800,000 signatures and earned a place on the 2014 ballot.

+However, critics of California Proposition 103 claim it is responsible for California's insurance crisis.
+In March 2024, the editorial board of the Orange County Register called for its repeal, saying "Prop.
+103 didn't solve California's insurance problems, but made them worse.
+Time to cancel it."

+Proposition 103's benefits to policyholders have been questioned by independent researchers, including the International Center for Law & Economics.
+Contrary to claims that Proposition 103 saved Californians as much as $154 billion in auto insurance premiums from 1989 to 2015, it found that Californians would have saved nearly $25 billion if they had not passed Proposition 103.